takashialpha/core-shell/README.md

 - [clap](https://docs.rs/clap) – command-line argument parser
 - [rustyline](https://docs.rs/rustyline) – readline implementation
 - [shell-words](https://docs.rs/shell-words) – simple shell-like argument parser
-... and it continues
-check it out in our [Cargo.toml](https://github.com/takashialpha/core-shell/blob/main/Cargo.toml)

-observations: you dont need to install these dependencies, they are automatically installed by cargo when you build the project.
+Observations: you dont need to install these dependencies, they are automatically installed by cargo when you build the project.
+Please read our [Cargo.toml](https://github.com/takashialpha/core-shell/blob/main/Cargo.toml) to see all the dependencies.

 ## License